 Fresh Sausages

-Whether you chop meat with a knife or use a grinder is of lesser importance.
-The same applies to the stuffing process, you may use grinder with a stuffing tube, a self-contained piston grinder, or stuff the mixture with your fingers through a suitable funnel.
-Once the sausage is finished it goes into the refrigerator where it will remain a day or two.
-Then it will be fried, barbecued, boiled in water, steamed or whatever.
-Providing that fresh meat was selected and basic safety rules were obeyed, the sausage will turn out great.
-Of course it has to be fully cooked before consumption.
+Whether you chop meat with a knife or use a grinder is less important.
+The same applies to the stuffing process,; you may use a grinder with a stuffing tube, a self-contained piston grinder, or stuff the mixture with your fingers through a suitable funnel.
+Once the sausage is finished it goes into the refrigerator, where it will remain a day or two.
+Then, it can be fried, barbecued, boiled in water, steamed, or baked.
+The sausage will turn out great if fresh meat is selected and basic safety rules are obeyed, Of course, it has to be fully cooked before consumption.

-The taste of the sausage will depend on meats that were selected and spices which were added to the mix.
-If you want to make Italian sausage use fennel which is the dominant spice in the recipe.
-To create a medium hot or hot version of the sausage add more or less of red pepper or cayenne.
-Polish white sausage requires garlic and marjoram (optional), other sausages call for different dominant spice combinations.
-The best advice is to use spices that you like, after all you are the one that will eat the sausage.
+The taste of the sausage depends on selected meats and spices added to the mix.
+If you want to make Italian sausage, use fennel, the dominant spice in the recipe.
+Add red pepper or cayenne to create a medium or hot sausage version.
+Polish white sausage requires garlic and marjoram (optional); other sausages call for different spice combinations.
+The best advice is to use spices that you like; after all, you are the one who will eat the sausage.

 Providing that fresh meat is obtained and the safety practices are implemented, there is little to worry about Salmonella, E.coli or Clostridium botulinum as high heat during cooking takes care of those pathogens.
 Store fresh sausages in a refrigerator for 2-3 days or up to 2-3 months in the freezer.
 They must be fully cooked before serving.